brankart/sesam/README.md

 ### Installation of SeSAM

 You need a FORTRAN-90 compiler and the NetCDF library (with f90 support) installed.

-You also need installing the EnsDAM library.
+You also need installing the EnsDAM library, from https://github.com/brankart/ensdam

 To compile SeSAM :